-What is an Advice Note?
+What is an advice note?

 An advice note is a special document that provides important information about a shipment of goods or products.
 The company shipping the products sends an advice note to the customer who bought the products.